 I knew that I could never tell anyone what was happening behind closed doors because my ex husband had such a stellar public reputation.
 Nobody would ever believe such a great man of God could do such things.
 I was very lucky that when he complained to church leadership that I was not being the submissive wife he wanted me to be, they saw issues and sent us to professional counseling.
 The counselors saw the narcissism quite quickly, and when they called him out on it, he did not respond well.

 Spiritual narcissists can get away with this indefinitely because nobody will be willing to argue with him to the point they win.
 Most people will just concede and walk away.
+Because they don’t cause a scene, nobody realizes what has been going on.
+And the narcissist is free to move on to new sources of supply who have had no warning of his predatory behavior.

-3. They are extremely judgmental.
+3. Spiritual narcissists are extremely judgmental.

 While I found this incredibly embarrassing, the leadership contacted me almost immediately to tell me that they weren’t going to entertain his bogus charges.
 When my ex husband found out about that, he then placed charges against our church’s session (the local government) with presbytery (the regional government).
+He was now going to “punish” them for not supporting him in his attack on me.

 When the presbytery voted unanimously that our session had acted appropriately, my ex husband then left the church, realizing that charges would soon be brought against him for the destruction he was causing to his family and his church body.
 He found another church that justified his behavior and granted him blessing to divorce me and remarry, all while never repenting of the great damage he had done.